-This resource guide has been created to highlight LGBTQ+ related archives and books held at the University of Exeter Heritage Collections.
-We recognise that items relating to LGBTQ+ experiences, history and literature are not easily identifiable via our webpages or catalogues, so we hope this guide will provide a more accessible means of exploring this material.
+This resource guide highlights archives and books held at the University of Exeter Heritage Collections that relate to lesbian, gay, bisexual, transgender and queer people, history and culture.
+These resources may not always easily identifiable via our webpages or catalogues, so we hope this guide will provide a more accessible means of exploring this material.
 The collections highlighted in this guide have been identified using our catalogues, but are not exhaustive.
 If you come across any other sources within our collections that you think should be included in this guide, we would be very pleased to hear about them.

 Detailed guidance on researching sexuality and gender identity in archives can be found on the webpages of The National Archives.

 A LGBTQ+ Resources guide created by the University of Exeter Library provides links to digital archives, e-books & audiovisual materials available to University of Exeter staff and students.
 A LGBTQ+ reading list is also available.